POLICY: Overall Project Schedule (OPS)

-PROCEDURE: An Overall Project Schedule will be developed and drafted on each project no matter the size.
+PROCEDURE: An Overall Project Schedule will be developed and drafted on each project in conjunction with a construction scheduling consultant.
 The development takes place in the following phases:

 When management is reasonably assured that Carter & Carter will construct the project, an Overall Project Schedule draft will be prepared by the Project Manager and the Superintendent.
 The following criteria will be used during this preparation:

 1. A weather allowance worksheet for the last ten years will be solicited from one of the regional climatic data centers on the attached sheet.
 Weather days are to be considered during the preparation of the Overall Project Schedule.

 2. The Preliminary Overall Project Schedule will be reviewed to ensure the drafts duration is compatible with the estimate.

 3. The project will be divided into manageable parts as applicable, i.e. buildings, floors, units, sections, areas, etc. These parts will be identified by separation lines on floor and site plans that can be referred to by Carter & Carter and its subcontractors.